 \subsection{Implementation Details}

-In this subsection, we will discuss more around implementation details.
-Table~\ref{tab:artifacts} contains all the model cards, which contain exact details about how we implemented all the VLMs, and the recommended prompt templates that we used in our evaluation.
+In this subsection, we will discuss more details around implementation.
+Table~\ref{tab:artifacts} contains all the model cards, which contain exact details of how we implemented all the VLMs, and the recommended prompt templates that we used in our evaluation.

 For all the models, we prepend the question with a static text saying `Only answer the below question.
-Do not provide any additional information'.
-Further, we resize all the images to $448\times448$ before sending through the model.
+Do not provide any additional information.
+In addition, we resize all images to $448\times448$ before sending them through the model.
 This is the input to every model.
 For decoding the output, we use Greedy sampling, since fluency is not a key factor in VQA as long as the answers are correct.
 We use $max\_new\_tokens=2048$ for all models.

 The implementation of executing all models and our evaluation metric can be found in the Code provided.
-They will be shared separately as a repository with the camera ready version, along with the dataset.
-We also provide the implementation of generating captions and object tags, which can be used if this framework is being adapted to other tasks.
+We also provide the implementation of captions and object tags that can be used if this framework is being adapted to other tasks.
 All the configuration parameters and hardware used are detailed in Table~\ref{tab:hardware_config}.